bbc/newslabs-docs/docs/Juicer-2.md

 ### 3. Get Articles from a Source

-Get a list of articles from a source
+Get a list of articles from a source.
+Note: `sources[]` takes a integer as a parameter.
+You can find this ID by running the Get Sources query (see below).

 #### Example request